appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 2. To create a new branch, enter the new branch name (Eg. feature) in the input box and click on **Create branch: feature**.
 Your application switches to the new `(feature)` branch.

 After creating a new branch, you can make changes to the branch and commit them.
+Each branch has a unique URL format: `<APPSMITH-APP-URL>?branch=<BRANCH-NAME>`.
+If the branch name is not specified, the URL defaults to the `master` branch.

 :::note
 * When you create a new branch, it includes any uncommitted changes from its parent branch.